-With a sparsely populated, predominantly dry land, Mali is a highly undiversified economy exposed to several drivers of fragility.
-Vulnerability to commodity price fluctuations and to the consequences of climate change, combined with a population growth rate among the highest in the world, have fueled food insecurity, poverty and instability.
-Delivery of services to the large, sparsely populated territory poses severe challenges in these conditions, and has a negative impact on geographic equity and social cohesion for the Malian population of 15 million.
-Only ten percent of the population lives in the three Northern regions of Gao, Kidal and Timbuktu, which represent two-thirds of the entire country territory, and contributed 9.5 percent of the country’s GDP before the crisis.
+Mali is a sparsely populated, predominantly desert country with a highly undiversified economy.
+It is vulnerable to commodity price fluctuations and to the consequences of climate change, which, in addition to having one of the highest population growth rates in the world, have fueled food insecurity, poverty and instability in the country.
+The delivery of services to this large, sparsely populated territory face severe challenges in these conditions, and has a negative impact on geographic equity and social cohesion.
+Mali has a population of 15 million, 10% of which are living in the three northern regions of Gao, Kidal, and Timbuktu - areas that represent two-thirds of the entire country.

 The political and security situation has been particularly volatile in recent years.
 In early 2012, there was a military coup and an occupation of the northern regions by rebel and criminal groups.
 These events were followed rapidly by the deployment of French-led military forces in January 2013, which were handed over to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) mission in July 2013.
 In 2014, the French reorganized their anti-terrorist interventions in the Sahel, establishing the Barkhane operation headquartered in N’Djamena (Chad).
 Presidential elections were held peacefully in two rounds in July and August 2013, recording a high turnout of 49 and 46% of eligible voters.